2023 Best Value Sociology Master's Degree Schools in Ohio

 Best Ohio Schools for Affordable Quality for a Master's in Sociology

 Our analysis found Ohio State University - Main Campus to be the best value school for sociology students who want to pursue a master’s degree in Ohio.
-Located in the large city of Columbus, Ohio State is a public college with a fairly large student population.
+Located in the city of Columbus, Ohio State is a public school with a very large student population.

 The average tuition and fees for an in-state graduate student at Ohio State are $12,425 a year.